franklingu/franklingu.github.io/_posts/2013-08-07-about-year-1-sem-1.markdown

 Grade: S(B-)

-If you are concerned about how many level 1 you are going to take–take this one!
+If you are concerned about how many level 1 you are going to take -– take this one!